metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ## 👤  Delegates

-The new unified api of token metadata exposes a system of delegations where other actors can be 'delegated' powers to do specific actions on the assets or asset grouping (collection).
+The new unified API of token metadata exposes a system of delegations where other actors can be 'delegated' powers to do specific actions on the assets or asset grouping (collection).

 > **Note:**
-> For programmable NFTS, auth rules manages which actors can become any of these types of delegates.
+> For programmable NFTs, auth rules manage which actors can become any of these types of delegates.

 ### Delegate Types